Group Leader Profiles

 Research:

-• Non-invasive magnetic imaging and coherent quantum control of single spin-qubits
+• Non-invasive magnetometry and coherent quantum control of single spin-qubits

 • Exploring novel surface-supported spin systems